-7.3 The process to be followed in relation to any specific incident shall be appropriate to the nature of the allegation involved and the range of penalties under contemplation, provided that in any process the Resident shall be entitled to be fairly informed of the matter of concern, and shall have the opportunity to provide a response or explanation before any penalty is imposed.
+7.3 The process to be followed is outlined in the College handbook.
+In any process the Resident shall be entitled to be fairly informed of the matter of concern, and shall have the opportunity to provide a response or explanation before any penalty is imposed.

 7.4 Where a Resident faces an allegation that amounts to criminal behaviour, or where the circumstances otherwise make it inappropriate for the Resident to remain in the College while the matter is considered, the Warden of College may suspend the Resident from the College until the process is complete.
 In such circumstances the Resident may be offered accommodation at another College but shall not be entitled to such an arrangement being made.